- Brand name

-Before starting any new medicine, tell your doctor or pharmacist that you are taking C-FLOX.
+If you are about to be started on any new medicine, remind your doctor and pharmacist that you are taking C-FLOX.

-Tell all the doctors, dentists and pharmacists who are treating you that you are taking C-FLOX.
+Tell all other doctors, dentists and pharmacists who are treating you that you are taking this medicine.

 If you become pregnant while taking C-FLOX, tell your doctor immediately.

-Do not take any antidiarrheal medicine without checking with your doctor.
+Do not take any medicines for diarrhoea without checking with your doctor or pharmacist.

 Tell your doctor immediately if you experience symptoms of depression or self-endangering behaviour.
 C-FLOX should be discontinued immediately.